-The erosive power of the ancient New River and the resistance of sandstone strata have combined near Fayetteville, West Virginia, to create the New River Gorge, one of the most dramatic landscapes in West Virginia and the namesake of the New River Gorge National River.
+The erosive power of the ancient New River and the resistance of sandstone strata have combined near Fayetteville, West Virginia, to create the New River Gorge, one of the most dramatic landscapes in West Virginia and the namesake of the New River Gorge National Park and Preserve.
 Hundreds of thousands of visitors annually travel to visit the gorge, to climb its cliffs, raft its rapids, and hike and bike its flanks.

 New River Gorge Region